List of Rurouni Kenshin characters: Hiruma Brothers

-Gohei is the only brother to appear in the anime and is more intelligent than his manga counterpart.
+Gohei is the only brother to appear in the first anime series and is more intelligent than his manga counterpart.
 He is a former student at the Kamiya dojo.
 Still, when Gohei insisted on using swords for killing and then unsuccessfully attacked the master of the dojo, Kaoru's father, he received a broken thumb and an expulsion.
 Gohei tries to take over the Kamiya dojo in the story, but Kenshin prevents him from doing so.
 Gohei hires Sanosuke to defeat Kenshin, but this fails.
 Later, he hires the Kisaki brothers to defeat Kenshin.
 Though they almost succeed, the brothers are beaten and Yahiko sends Gohei limping away after kicking him in the genitals.
-Gohei is voiced by Tetsuo Komura in Japanese, by Beau Billingslea in the Media Blasters dub and by Richard Epcar in the Sony Samurai X dub.

 Watsuki described the creation of the brothers as a "direct function of the story."
 Watsuki wanted "interesting villains to start things off with a bang" and made one "brainy" and the other "wild."
 He decided that the story involving the two coming together was taking "too many" pages, so he made the duo as brothers instead of being "circumstantially related."
 He used a manager and director from Takeshi Obata's Chikarabito Densetsu sumo manga as a model for Kihei and a character he found in a magazine that made him think "Ooh, impact!" for Gohei.
 Watsuki stated that, unlike the faces of Kenshin and other characters, the faces of Kihei and Gohei are of basic shapes and therefore the two were easy to draw as a result.
 He said that he became fonder of the brothers as his deadlines approached.